HenryRabelo/android-debloat-script/README.md

 ###### Wrapping up:
 To wrap up this guide, you should do the following procedures: \
 • Turn off USB Debugging and Developer Mode, to regain the Blackbox-like sate of your phone \
+• Reboot your device once more \
-• Opt out of carrier SMS Advertising and Telemarketing (Availability dependant on the country) \
+• Opt out of carrier SMS Advertising and Telemarketing (Availability dependant on your country) \
 • Opt out of Debit Card and Credit Card data collection \
-• Reboot your device once more
+• When using your phone daily, try not to let your battery fall below 30% and do not charge it above 80%.
+When you need to charge it, aways take off your phone case, if you have one, and turn your phone off for charging.
+With fast charging technologies, you won't need to wait longer than 30 minutes with your phone turned off.
+Keeping all this in mind will help your battery last much longer.